 The answer: Brush longer

 If your gums bleed when you brush, it usually means there is plaque buildup on teeth that is inflaming the gums.
 Bleeding gums don't just mean potential tooth loss; the underlying inflammation increases your risk of health issues including heart disease and Alzheimer's.
+A full 68 percent of adults age 65 and older have gum disease, according to the Centers for Disease Control and Prevention.
 The answer: Brush at least twice a day for at least two minutes (the time it takes to listen to Queen's “We Will Rock You").
 Use floss or a small interdental brush to reach in between teeth once a day, and use an antibacterial rinse after cleaning your teeth.

 3. Issue: Receding gums

 If your teeth look longer than they once did, it may be partly because you're brushing too hard.
 “People might think their teeth feel dirty or they haven't been to a dentist in a while, so they brush hard — which causes inflammation, and gums begin to recede,” explains Lisa Thompson, a dentist and program director of the geriatric dental fellowship at Harvard School of Dental Medicine.
 Use a soft-bristled toothbrush and imagine massaging — not scrubbing — gums.